hongaar/bandersnatch/README.md

 - 🤯 Fully typed
 - ⚡ Uses the power of `yargs` & `inquirer`

-It's built in TypeScript and while it's of course possible to write your app with JavaScript, you're missing out on some very handy type hints.
+It's built-in TypeScript to provide you with some very handy type hints.

-We don't have a generator, auto-updater and we don't make any decisions for you (apart from using inquirer for prompts).
-This makes bandersnatch pretty easy and intuitive to work with.
+Bandersnatch is not designed to be used as a full CLI framework like oclif, and tries to minimize the assumptions made about your program to make bandersnatch easy and intuitive to work with.

 ## Table of contents